B.S. in ECE

 Program objectives

-The objectives of the ECE program represent our vision for what our students will be doing in their engineering careers five years after they have graduated.
-The principal behaviors we seek to foster in our students are expertise, innovation and leadership.
+The ECE program's objectives represent our vision for what our students will be doing in their engineering careers five years after graduation.
+The principal behaviors we seek to foster in our students are expertise, innovation, and leadership.

-The ECE Academic Guide has everything you need to know about the Bachelor of Science degree in ECE, including:
+The ECE Academic Guide has everything you need to know about the Bachelor of Science degree in ECE:

-For over sixty years, the Carnegie Plan of Professional Education has been a vital component of the educational objectives of Carnegie Mellon University.
-The ECE department continues to place great emphasis on problem solving and design based upon the traditions of the Carnegie Plan.
+For over 60 years, the Carnegie Plan of Professional Education has been a vital component of Carnegie Mellon University's educational objectives.
+The ECE Department continues to place great emphasis on problem-solving and design based upon the traditions of the Carnegie Plan.

-With the introduction of its innovative broad and flexible curriculum in 1991, the ECE Department revitalized professional problem solving and design in their proper role in the engineering curriculum.
-The goal of ECE's curriculum is to create a flexible undergraduate educational experience, comprising: mathematics, science, computer science and statistics; general education (humanities, social sciences and fine arts); written and oral communication; electrical and computer engineering core, breadth, coverage, depth, and capstone design requirements; as well as free electives.
+With the introduction of its innovative broad and flexible curriculum in 1991, the ECE Department revitalized professional problem-solving and design in their proper role in the engineering curriculum.
+The goal of ECE's curriculum is to create a flexible undergraduate educational experience, comprising mathematics, science, computer science, and statistics; general education (humanities, social sciences, and fine arts); written and oral communication; and ECE Core, Breadth, Coverage, Depth, and Capstone Design Requirements as well as Free Electives.

-By enabling multiple paths through our program, we can accommodate students with different backgrounds, interests, skills and career goals.
-Within the flexible requirements, the students can customize and configure their programs to meet their objectives and particular career goals.
-Traditional students can prepare for technological careers in industry, graduate school or the road to management.
-The more interdisciplinary students can utilize our program as a launching pad for professional careers in business, law, medicine, or public service.
+By enabling multiple paths through our program, we accommodate students with different backgrounds, interests, skills, and career goals.
+Within the flexible requirements, students can customize and configure their programs to meet their objectives and particular career goals.
+Traditional students can prepare for technological careers in industry, graduate school, or management.
+Interdisciplinary students can utilize our program as a launching pad for professional careers in business, law, medicine, or public service.

 Objectives and Outcomes

-The B.S. in Electrical and Computer Engineering is a broad and highly flexible degree program structured to provide students with the smallest set of constraints consistent with a rich and comprehensive view of the profession.
-It is accredited by the Engineering Accreditation Commission of ABET.
+The BS in Electrical and Computer Engineering is a broad and highly flexible degree program structured to provide students with the smallest set of constraints consistent with a rich and comprehensive view of the profession.
+Our program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs.
 Students are encouraged and stimulated to explore multiple areas of theory and application.
-The Faculty of Electrical and Computer Engineering have adopted the following outcomes from ABET and have established the following objectives for the B.S. in Electrical and Computer Engineering curriculum:
+ECE faculty have adopted the following outcomes from ABET and established the following objectives for the BS in ECE curriculum:

 Program educational objectives

-The ECE program objectives are shown below.
-They represent our vision for what our students will be doing in their engineering careers five years after they have graduated.
-The principal behaviors we seek to foster in our students are expertise, innovation and leadership.
+ECE's program objectives are shown below.
+They represent our vision for what our students will be doing in their engineering careers five years after graduation.
+The principal behaviors we seek to foster in our students are expertise, innovation, and leadership.

 Our graduates will be: